Markets & Food Events

 152 The Esplanade, Scarborough WA 6019

 When the sun goes down, Scarborough lights up.
-Every Saturday night through winter, the foreshore transforms into a bustling beachside bazaar with up to 50 food trucks and market stalls wrapping around the iconic Clocktower and spilling up the promenade.
+Every Thursday night through summer, the foreshore transforms into a bustling beachside bazaar with over 100 food trucks and market stalls wrapping around the iconic Clocktower and spilling up the promenade.

 INSIDER INTEL